adotagarwal/WatchTower2/README.md

 ![image.png](docs/image%205.png)

 Here I also made a quick and dirty “mount” for the antenna by twisting a couple of loops of wire and soldering them to the perma proto.
+Hot glue also works great.

 Print the enclosure using a 3D printer.
 I used standard PLA, standard 0.4mm nozzle, and pretty much default slicer settings with no supports.